bio

 Mr. Rosenzweig is an active conductor and coach, and has worked for many years with the Chamber Players of the League-ISCM in New York and the Canyonlands Ensemble in Utah.

 Presently Distinguished Professor of Music at the University of Utah -- where he teaches composition, theory, contemporary performance practice, and directs the Maurice Abravanel Visiting Distinguished Composers Series -- he has formerly held positions at Queens College and New York University.
-A frequently-invited speaker, he has given colloquia at Harvard, Columbia, Brandeis, Stony Brook, and Christopher Newport University, among others, and served as Guest Composer at the Composers Conference at Wellesley.
+A frequently-invited speaker, he has given colloquia at Harvard, Columbia, Brandeis, Stony Brook, and the University of New Mexico, among others, and served as Guest Composer at the Composers Conference at Wellesley.

 recent happenings